Host a Conversation

 If you’re hosting your conversation at a community center or hall, please make sure to reserve the location in advance.

-Reimbursement for food, travel, supplies or other items purchased for the event is the responsibility of the hosts and guests, unless otherwise agreed upon with Akron Community Foundation prior to the event.
-This is not a tax-deductible event for hosts or guests.
+Costs of food, travel, supplies and other items purchased for the event is the responsibility of the hosts and guests, unless otherwise agreed upon with Akron Community Foundation prior to the event.
+Expenses associated with On the Table are not tax deductible for hosts or guests.

 What happens after the event?

-- Fill out the Participant Form: Provide the names and email addresses for your participants so that Akron Community Foundation can send your guests a link to the survey.
+- Fill out the Participant Form: Provide the names and email addresses of your participants so Akron Community Foundation can send your guests a link to the survey.
 Email addresses will be used only for On the Table updates.

 - Complete a short survey: Share your experiences, thoughts and ideas that arose from these conversations.
 Be part of the community report.

 - Akron Community Foundation will share a community report highlighting the ideas, conversations, themes and outcomes that emerge from On the Table Greater Akron.
-This data will inform the community foundation’s proactive community investment.
+This data will inform the community foundation’s proactive community investment strategies.